 The "pre-op" holding area is where you stay before you go to the operating room.
-While you are waiting to go into the operating room, an anesthesiologist or nurse anesthetist will probably start an IV.
+This is where an anesthesiologist or nurse anesthetist will likely start an IV.
 This is a plastic tube that delivers certain medicine to your body throughout your surgery.
-It is inserted with a needle, but then the needle is removed so that only the plastic tube remains.
+It's inserted with a needle, but then the needle is removed so that only the plastic tube remains.
 The IV is usually placed in your hand.
 You will receive medicine through your IV to make you feel relaxed.
 If the anesthesiologist gives you a choice of which hand to put the IV in, choose the hand you don't write with.

 What if I'm afraid of needles?

-If the thought of having an IV is causing you a great deal of anxiety, please let your nurse know as soon as possible.
-You may be able to have a numbing cream places on your hand which will numb your skin and lower the feeling of pain, so you will have very little (if any) discomfort with the IV.
+If you're nervous about getting an IV, let your nurse know as soon as possible.
+You may be able to have a numbing cream placed on your hand which will numb your skin and lower the feeling of pain when the IV is inserted.
 The numbing cream takes time to work, so it's important to ask for it as soon as possible.
 When your anesthesiologist or nurse anesthetist comes to start your IV, try to stay as relaxed as possible.
 You can do this by taking slow, deep breaths, concentrating on something pleasant, or having your parent(s) or guardian(s) distract you with conversation.

-Remember, once the IV is started, the needle comes out and all that remains is a tiny plastic tube.
-When your surgeon feels you are taking fluids well after your surgery (and you are ready to go home), the plastic tube will be removed.
+When your surgeon feels you are taking fluids well after your surgery (and you are ready to go home), the IV will be removed.

 What happens in the operating room?

-When you are taken to the operating room, both your name and the procedure that you are scheduled to have will be reviewed again.
-A heart monitor will be put on your chest so that your heartbeat can be seen on a small screen.
-It is attached by 4-6 small, white circular patches that stick to a few areas on your chest.
+You will be attached to a heart monitor.
+It's attached by 4-6 small, white circular patches that stick to a few areas on your chest.
 These white sticky patches are usually removed before you wake up.
 You will be given more medicine through your IV that will make you very sleepy.
 You will drift off to sleep and you will stay asleep during your surgery.
 After what seems like a few minutes, you will wake up in the recovery room, and the surgery will be over.